amidaware/trmm-docs/docs/update_server.md

 Other than this, you should avoid making any changes to your server and let the `update.sh` script handle everything else for you.

+Do **not** attempt in-place OS upgrades, such as trying to in-place upgrade from Debian 10 to 11.

+Instead, you must [backup](./backup.md) and [restore](./restore.md) to the new OS.

+The backup/restore process is designed to migrate from any supported OS to another supported OS, such as migrating from Ubuntu 20.04 to Debian 11.

 ## Updating to the latest RMM version

 !!!danger